 To tell if your iPhone is unlocked, open the Settings on your iPhone, scroll down and tap on General, then tap on About.
 Scroll to the bottom and look for Carrier Lock.
 If it displays No SIM restrictions, then your iPhone is unlocked and can be used with any compatible carrier.

-In summary, a chip unlock requires a physical chip for the iPhone to be usable with another network’s SIM.
-A WWU is carried out via software and requires no physical chip.
-A factory unlock is the definition of true freedom and comes with no restrictions.
+A factory unlocked iPhone is the definition of true freedom and comes with no restrictions.
 When shopping for an unlocked iPhone, do not forget to ask what kind of unlocking it is.